 There are three things the hygienic use of darkness is not.

 It is not a spiritual discipline like meditation.
 Discipline is consistent exercise of the will.
-Will is the most delicate, energy-consuming, and, due to atrophy, ineffective part of the psyche.
+Will is the most delicate, energy-consuming, and, due to damage and atrophy, ineffective part of the psyche.
 The psyche is the system most in need of rest.
-So discipline sets into motion and takes energy from the healing of the faculties it depends on while giving the least possible benefit for time, energy, and effort expended.
+But discipline sets it into motion.
+It takes energy from healing of the faculties it depends on while giving the least possible benefit for the time, energy, and effort expended.
 It produces impressive results only by our abysmal standards.
 It prevents accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.

-Lastly, discipline sets up artificial dangers and obstacles by partially retaining willed control of the process.
-Then it spreads fear about retreating without the necessary preparations guided by experts of the tradition.
-It’s a self-fulfilling delusion if not an outright racket.
+Lastly, discipline sets up artificial dangers and obstacles.
+By partially retaining willed control of the process, it restrains the omnipotent unconscious from handling everything significant.
+Then it spreads fear of retreating without spiritual preparation.
+It is a racket based on a self-fulfilling delusion.

 In a darkroom retreat, darkness does nothing.
 Like air or water, it merely presents an opportunity to the self-preserving organism to better pursue its ceaseless tendency toward wholeness.
 The principal actor is life, not its conditions nor any treatment.

-These three approaches all share the vain attempt to end suffering by subjecting the unconscious to conscious action, as if mere attention, analysis, or reconditioning could fix the unconscious.
-They try to willfully improve what they regard as an inert, even resistant unconscious self, as if it were incapable or disinclined of doing so itself.
-Unfortunately, this attitude is ignorantly coercive toward the injured conscious self and discouraging to the omnipotent autonomic self.
-It is internalized tyranny predictably accompanied by triune brain-drain.
+These three approaches all share the vain attempt to end suffering by making the unconscious conscious.
+It is as if mere attention, analysis, or reconditioning could fix the unconscious.
+They try to willfully improve what they regard as an inert, even resistant unconscious, as if it were incapable or disinclined to.
+The attitude is ignorant and clumsy.
+It coerces the limited and injured conscious and discourages the omnipotent unconscious.
+It is internalized tyranny predictably accompanied by a strike by the forces capable of the work.

 In contrast, hygienic use of darkness is passive as regards the will.
 The conscious self only plays a supportive role.
 The unconscious autonomic self is the principal actor.
+It is recognized and supported.
 Zero conflict.
 Maximum efficiency.
 Perfect result.

 One way or another, successful retreating requires cooperation with a supreme intelligence and power that will direct the process.
 In spiritual traditions, this means one’s mature spiritual practice combined with the in-person guidance of a realized master under the blessed influence of an authentic lineage in service to god.
 (And good luck arranging all that.)
 Fortunately, the essence of all that is actually the simple recognition of the autonomic self.
 This is the hygienic approach.
 It involves no gold-leafed statues or exotic rituals, but it has the virtue of being cheap, quick, and easy to remember when the lights go out and you can’t read anymore.